Aayan-Chaudhry/CalixOlympics-AI-FitnessCoach/README.md

 - `OPENROUTER_API_KEY`
 - `ELEVENLABS_API_KEY`
 - `MONGODB_URI`
-- `SOLANA_RPC_URL`
-- `SOLANA_MINT_KEYPAIR`
 - `PORT`

 ## 🏆 Project Context

-CalixOlympics was developed at **UTRAHacks** to explore how AI, computer vision, voice interaction, fitness tracking, and Web3 functionality can be combined into an interactive fitness coaching application.
+CalixOlympics was developed at **UTRAHacks** to explore how AI, computer vision, voice interaction and fitness tracking can be combined into an interactive fitness coaching application.